Lymphocytes Test featured image with lavender-top blood tube, CBC form highlighting lymphocytes, and visuals of viral infections and immunity.

 Important Word Explanations

-• Lymphocytes: White blood cells that fight viruses, produce antibodies and provide immune memory.
+• Lymphocytes: White blood cells involved in viral defense, antibody production, and immune memory.

-• T Cells: Lymphocytes that attack infected or abnormal cells.
+• T Cells: Lymphocytes that attack infected or abnormal cells and regulate immune responses.

-• CBC with Differential: Test that shows detailed breakdown of all WBC types.
+• CBC with Differential: A blood test that provides a detailed breakdown of all white blood cell types.

 ~END~